 In early 2016, former US Secretary of the Treasury and economist Larry Summers publicly called to kill the U.S. $100 bill.

 The now perhaps most widely issued fiat currency note in the world.

 Another former chief economist of the International Monetary Fund recently wrote a book on how banning USD 100 cash notes or bills could not only help deter crime and tax evasion but also possibly help central banks fight future financial crisis (e.g., implementing negative-interest rate policies, fees for withdrawing from cash ATMs, etc.).

 This same ‘thought leading’ author proposes raising current central bank inflation targets from 2 to 4%.
 Doing this would mathematically halve (-50%) the purchasing power of Federal Reserve Notes in less than 18 years using a forward flat rate inflation calculator.

 With annual 4% inflation, add in further possible Negative Real Interest Rate policies (via NIRP and ZIRP) and the numbers to halve currency values get even shorter.

-President Trump is now picking a potential 14 year term Federal Reserve Board of Governor who is reportedly anti-cash, so that Negative Interest Rate Policies (NIRP) can be more effectively implemented in the next financial crisis.
+President Trump is now picking a potential 14-year term Federal Reserve Board of Governor who is reportedly anti-cash so that Negative Interest Rate Policies (NIRP) can get more effectively implemented in the next financial crisis.

 A potential combination of NIRP, physical cash killing policies, new quantitative easing policies, coupled with higher inflation targets are all possible central bank tactics to help lessen the unfunded liability and debt load overhang of the Federal Government.

-Of course underlying all these points, G20 bank bail-in laws are readied with financial spillover lock-down-laws (e.g. redemption freezes for Money Market funds) are now ready and awaiting.
+Of course, underlying all these points, G20 bank bail-in laws are readied with financial spillover lock-down-laws (e.g., redemption freezes for Money Market funds) are now ready and waiting.